voBits/tob/README.md

 # What is voBits?
-voBits currently acts as an updated (new features), open source and updated interface for EtherDelta's smart contract with an active and public development.
-Although voBits is a decendant of  EtherDelta (ForkDelta), considerable development time has been put towards it.
+voBits is an Ethereum Token Decentralized exchange community with ERC20/233 support, and including new tokens from airdrops/bounties/ICOs with liquidity support from its community via mining.

 The purpose of voBits is to have a community driven token ecosystem that is self funded by its community, upholding the dreams of its founders and be a community home to all ETHEREUM BASED TOKEN that have potential with potentails to add value to the human race.
-It is agaisnt scam since it is backed in GitHub (no domain spoofing like occured in EtherDelta).
+It is agaisnt scam since because it is backed in GitHub (no domain spoofing).

 # How does voBits Work?